 What exactly is direct provision, where did it come from, how does it relate to the 27th Amendment?
 An in-depth explainer of direct provision in Ireland.

-If you have attended the Black Lives Matter protests that occurred around the country at the weekend, or read anything on racism in Ireland, you will have seen that race in Ireland is tightly entangled with the Irish direct provision system.
+If you have attended the Black Lives Matter protests that occurred around the country, or read anything on racism in Ireland, you will have seen that race in Ireland is tightly entangled with the Irish direct provision system.

 But what exactly is direct provision?